smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 shippable by keeping whatever is currently checked in stable.
 They can ship their master branch and we can ship our Last Known Good package.

-In order two ship software you need to do the following:
+In order to ship software you need to do the following:

 * Choose what to ship.
 * Produce code worth shipping.